Skip to main content

 } catch (error) {

-// Return 200 if it's a validation error to prevent retries
+// Return 200 for validation errors to prevent retries

 } else {